 How did we get here?
 Most industrial agriculture relies on add-ons that focus on improving the efficiency of one specific part of the system: yield, size, durability, growth rate, trawling area, harvesting speed and so on.
 Whereas this approach may be a viable way to optimise something mechanical and predictable, like an engine, the same approach does not apply to a complex, natural system like a farm.
 The system of a farm sits within and relies on interactions with the larger natural system.
 For example, the crops need insects to pollinate, surface and groundwater to irrigate, microbes to cycle nutrients, and soil to provide a strong and fertile growth medium.

 Continuing to treat the farm like an isolated, industrial machine will lead to deeper negative impacts.
 Finite resource inputs should be one concern, but current practices actually degrade the larger system that food production relies on.
-By pursuing a one-way, extractive approach to modern agriculture, vast amounts of soil reaches the point at which it degraded and no longer productive.
-According the Nature Conservancy, an area of arable land greater than the size of England is abandoned every year, which means more rainforests or savannah need to be ploughed up to take its place.
+By pursuing a one-way, extractive approach to modern agriculture, vast amounts of soil reaches the point at which it is degraded and no longer productive.
+According to the Nature Conservancy, an area of arable land greater than the size of England is abandoned every year, meaning ever more rainforests or savannah need to be ploughed up to replace this loss.

-It goes without saying that we need a food system that provides enough healthy, accessible food for everyone.
+It goes without saying that we need a food system that provides sufficient healthy, accessible food for everyone.
 But there is another path to get there.
 It’s one that recognises the complexity and resilience of our planet’s ‘natural technology’; the mechanisms and processes that have produced our rich and fertile rainforests, forests and grasslands.
-Such a path could not only feed our growing human population with diverse and high quality food, but it could do so in a way that rebuilds, rather than degrades ecosystems, and has the significant potential to reverse catastrophic climate change.
+Such a path could not only feed our growing human population with diverse and high quality food, but do so in a way that rebuilds, rather than degrades ecosystems, and helps reverse catastrophic climate change.
 This approach is called ‘regenerative agriculture’.

 Rotational (‘holistic’) grazing